Bingu wa Mutharika: Second term

 Under his tenure, the constitutionally enshrined human rights and separation of powers were enhanced, including legal reform.
 His first term was seen as a broad political success.
 He has also been credited with committing to and presiding over economic reform, fiscal restraint and anti-corruption measures.
 During his tenure, the election was recognised by monitors as fair.
 Mutharika's Malawi Growth and Development Strategy for 2006–2011 prioritised the enhancement of: agriculture and food security, education, transport, energy generation, rural development, irrigation and water development, youth development and anti-corruption initiatives.

-In 2009, Malawi's Ministry of Finance estimated that during the previous four years the share of Malawians living below the poverty line fell from 52 percent to 40 percent.
+In 2009, Malawi's Ministry of Finance estimated that during the previous four years the share of Malawians living below the poverty line fell from 52 per cent to 40 per cent.
 This has been attributed to the country's agricultural policies, which have been seen as pioneering in the context of African economic development.

 In addition to championing food security in Malawi, Mutharika promoted a similar approach for Africa.
 While Chairman of the African Union in 2010, the President laid down a plan for Africa to achieve sustainability and food security.
 He proposed a new partnership with other African nations, which he called the "African Food Basket", outlining a strategy incorporating subsidies to small farmers, especially women, improvements in irrigation, and improving agriculture and food security over 5 years through innovative interventions that comprise subsidies, increased budgetary allocations, private sector investment and affordable information and communications technology.
 Approximately half of the country's subsistence farmers received vouchers which provided discounts on maize seed and fertiliser.
-To sustain the program, the Malawi Government allocated 11 percent of its budget for 2010/2011 to agriculture, continuing a rare record of commitment on this scale in Africa.
+To sustain the program, the Malawi Government allocated 11 per cent of its budget for 2010/2011 to agriculture, continuing a rare record of commitment on this scale in Africa.
 The level of investment in the programme was reduced in 2011.

 Mutharika was accused of trying to sideline and isolate his vice-president, Joyce Banda.
 He expelled her from the party in 2010 because she refused to accept the nomination of Peter Mutharika as the next president.
 She remained vice-president of the country because there had been no formal impeachment process.

 As a result of the Cochrane-Dyet 2011 cable controversy that accused Mutharika of being increasingly 'arrogant' and 'autocratic', he expelled the British High Commissioner.

 In international relationships, his close relationships with Robert Mugabe of Zimbabwe and Omar al-Bashir of Sudan were controversial.

 In 2011, days of nationwide protests occurred, sparked by worsening fuel shortages, rising prices and high unemployment.
 Malawi's health ministry confirmed 18 deaths in the northern cities of Karonga and Mzuzu as a result of police using live ammunition to quell protests.
 Mutharika was unapologetic and said that he would "smoke out" all his enemies.
 This was accompanied by a crack-down on Malawian journalists, human rights activists, and lawyers, including Ralph Kasambara.
 Other events that marred his presidency were the activities surrounding the 2011 academic freedom stand-off between the President and University, and the death of student activist Robert Chasowa.